To get started with modding Satisfactory, you’ll need multiple other pieces of software installed first.

 Because Satisfactory uses a modified version of Unreal Engine, we modders need to be using that same version as well to develop our mods.

-You’ll need to register your GitHub account with Epic Games and join the Epic Games GitHub organization to be able to download this special version.
-Directions on how to do so can be found here.
+Once you’ve got a GitHub account, you’ll need to register it with Epic Games and join the Epic Games GitHub organization to be able to download this special version.
+Directions on how to link so can be found here.